Playing the Boulderball correctly

 The Boulderball is a pocket-sized climbing wall.
 This means that you can climb a predetermined route just like on a climbing wall.
 Take a good look at the ball first.
 It consists of small pentagonal holds and larger hexagonal holds, each with two different features: the holds have a protruding structure or are recessed.
 There are also 10 different colours.

-Here you can see what the individual symbols mean and how the holds are displayed.
+Here you can see what the individual symbols mean and how the handles are represented.

 Here we go!